Vegan Corn Flour Onion Bhajis - The Vegan Eskimo

 • 1 teaspoon salt

-• Vegetable oil as needed, sunflower or canola fx
+• Neutral vegetable oil as needed, sunflower, peanut or canola

 Garnish / dip